 Contact us for assistance today

 At Tasker Payment Gateways, we’ve helped high-risk site owners set up payment processing since 2002.
 We specialize in finding excellent high-risk payment gateways that suit our clients’ needs and recommending high-risk merchant accounts.
-In other words, we are extremely familiar with the high-risk payment processing world.
+In other words, we are incredibly familiar with the high-risk payment processing world.
 We can help you find and integrate the payment methods you have in mind for the platform of your choosing.

 Check out our BBB A+ rating here.

-Keep in mind, we offer lots of free advice and you don’t have to have everything figured out before you get in touch.
+Keep in mind, we offer lots of free advice, and you don’t have to have everything figured out before you get in touch.
 We’re more than happy to talk through your options and what’s best for your business.
-Contact us today and we can help you start processing credit card payments on your high-risk Squarespace site as soon as possible.
+Contact us today, and we can help you start processing credit card payments on your high-risk Squarespace site as soon as possible.